jasonrowsell/boris-bikes/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/bfc95e944d4598212797/maintainability)](https://codeclimate.com/github/jasonrowsell/boris-bikes/maintainability) [![Build Status](https://travis-ci.com/jasonrowsell/boris-bikes.svg?branch=main)](https://travis-ci.com/jasonrowsell/boris-bikes) [![Coverage Status](https://coveralls.io/repos/github/jasonrowsell/boris-bikes/badge.svg?branch=main)](https://coveralls.io/github/jasonrowsell/boris-bikes?branch=main)

 Transport for London, the body responsible for delivery of a new bike system, has a plan: a network of docking stations and bikes that anyone can use.
 They want to build a program that will emulate all the docking stations, bikes, and infrastructure (repair staff, and so on) required to make their dream a reality.
+The features built in this project are based on [user stories.](user_stories.md)

 This project focuses on Pair Programming and TDD.

 ## Technical skills

+- Encapsulation
 - Domain modelling
+- Mocking with doubles and stubs
 - TDD
 - SRP
-- Encapsulation
 - OOP

 ## Installation and usage